Fractional Laplacian on the torus: Introduction and statement of results

-Very recently, there has been an increasing interest in the study of nonlinear partial differential equations involving fractional operators.
-Such problems arise naturally in applications, like Fluid Dynamics \cite{Caffarelli-Vasseur, D}, Strange Kinetics and Anomalous Transport \cite{Shlesinger-Zaslavsky-Klafter}, Financial Mathematics \cite{Caffarelli-Salsa-Silvestre, Silvestre}, among many others.
-Fractional operators are very well-known from the Functional Analysis point of view, see the classical book by K. Yosida \cite{Yosida}.
-Nevertheless, there are some issues in these nonlinear nonlocal fractional problems, not covered by the general theory, in which tools like pointwise formulas, H\"older estimates and Harnack's inequalities are needed \cite{Caffarelli-Roquejoffre-Savin, Caffarelli-Salsa-Silvestre, Caffarelli-Vasseur, D, Silvestre, Stinga}.
+Very recently there has been an increasing interest in the study of nonlinear partial differential equations involving fractional operators.
+Such problems arise naturally in applications like Fluid Dynamics \cite{Caffarelli-Vasseur, D, Kiselev-Nazarov-Volberg}, Strange Kinetics and Anomalous Transport \cite{Shlesinger-Zaslavsky-Klafter}, Financial Mathematics \cite{Caffarelli-Salsa-Silvestre, Silvestre}, among many others.
+There are some issues in these nonlinear nonlocal fractional problems, not covered by the general theory, in which tools like pointwise formulas, H\"older estimates and Harnack's inequalities are needed \cite{Caffarelli-Salsa-Silvestre, Caffarelli-Vasseur, D, Silvestre, Stinga, Stinga-Zhang}.

-We study properties and regularity estimates of fractional powers of the Laplacian $-\Delta=-\Delta_{\Toron}$ on the $n$-dimensional torus $\Toron$, $n\geq1$.
-Applying an approach based on the heat semigroup, we obtain, in Theorem \ref{thm:puntual} below, a pointwise integro-differential formula for $(-\Delta)^{\sigma/2}f(x)$, $0<\sigma<2$, of the form
+We develop a systematic study of the fractional powers of the Laplacian on the $n$-dimensional torus $\Toron$, $n\geq1$: